 Employees working from home commonly use their kitchen table or couch as their workstation, laptop on their knees, neck craned over their monitors.
 Whilst in small doses this may not be an issue, extended periods of time in this posture can be detrimental to health.

-Finding a chair that is both comfortable and ergonomic is key here, and there are many options available which can also add character to your home; no one wants an big bulky ugly chair cluttering up their home, as one blogger writes:
+Finding a chair that is both comfortable and has strong human factors is key here, and there are many options available which can also add character to your home; no one wants a big bulky ugly chair cluttering up their home, as one blogger writes:

 The HÅG Capisco Puls (above) is a reworking of this model, a leaner, lighter chair, with multiple padding options.

-RH chairs are world renowned for their performance levels, and the RH Logic (above) is a great option for dedicated home offices, with a very professional appeal to it, whilst the Activ, with the right customisation, can have a more homely appeal.
+RH chairs are world renowned for their performance levels, and the RH Logic (above) is a great option for dedicated home offices, with a very professional appeal to it, whilst the RH Mereo (Below), with the right customisation, can have a more homely appeal.

 It’s important to remember that in many countries it is the law that employers should provide a DSE (Display Screen Equipment) assessment of the home workstation, if employees work from home on a regular basis.
 Many businesses haven’t been as proactive about encouraging ergonomic best practices for their remote workers.
 You may discover that your employer will cover some or all of the costs.